Mondegreen: Deliberate mondegreen

 Two authors have written books of supposed foreign-language poetry that are actually mondegreens of nursery rhymes in English.
 Luis van Rooten's pseudo-French Mots D'Heures: Gousses, Rames includes critical, historical, and interpretive apparatus, as does John Hulme's Mörder Guss Reims, attributed to a fictitious German poet.
 Both titles sound like the phrase "Mother Goose Rhymes".
 Both works can also be considered soramimi, which produces different meanings when interpreted in another language.
 The genre of animutation is based on deliberate mondegreen.

 Wolfgang Amadeus Mozart produced a similar effect in his canon "Difficile Lectu" (Difficult to Read), which, though ostensibly in Latin, is actually an opportunity for scatological humor in both German and Italian.

 Some performers and writers have used deliberate mondegreens to create double entendres.
 The phrase "if you see Kay" (F-U-C-K) has been employed many times, notably as a line from James Joyce's 1922 novel Ulysses.

 "Mondegreen" is a song by Yeasayer on their 2010 album, Odd Blood.
 The lyrics are intentionally obscure (for instance, "Everybody sugar in my bed" and "Perhaps the pollen in the air turns us into a stapler") and spoken hastily to encourage the mondegreen effect.

 Anguish Languish is an ersatz language created by Howard L. Chace.
 A play on the words "English Language", it is based on homophonic transformations of English words and consists entirely of deliberate mondegreens that seem nonsensical in print but are more easily understood when spoken aloud.
 A notable example is the story "Ladle Rat Rotten Hut" ("Little Red Riding Hood"), which appears in his collection of stories and poems, Anguish Languish (Prentice-Hall, 1956).

-Lady Gaga's 2008 hit "Poker Face" allegedly makes a play on this phenomenon, with every second repetition of the phrase "poker face" replaced with "fuck her face".
-The only known radio station to censor the lyrics has been KIIS FM.